Randyhuls/L2JNodeAPI/README.md

 # L2J Node API
-### A simple NodeJS based API for your private L2Java server
+### A simple NodeJS based RESTful API for your private L2Java server
-This API was created as a simple way to pull L2J server data to your website or mobile app.
+This RESTful API was created as a simple way to pull L2J server data to your website or mobile app.
 It's currently **under development** with more features on its way.

 ![image info](./public/images/logo_l2j_node_api_02.png)